 There is a known example of such finite quantum theory (and not only at one loop, but to all loop orders, and also non-perturbatively) called an ${\cal N}=4$ SYM.
-But at the one-loop level there are many more examples of theories scale-invariant classically, which are also UV-finite, so their effective action at one-loop is very constrained and simple.
+However, at the one-loop level, there are many more examples of theories scale-invariant classically, which are also UV-finite, so their effective action at one-loop is very constrained and simple.
 To mention one candidate here: simple bosonic gauge theory (YM) with precisely tuned number of charged massless fermions.
 It is done as a textbook exercise in QFT to find a condition for one-loop beta function of the gauge coupling to vanish in such model, and the solution is simple, and the resulting theory is one-loop UV-finite and one-loop conformal \cite{hollowood}.
-We remind here that the scale-invariance (so no dimensionful parameters and no mass or energy scales) of the action is a necessary condition for classical conformal invariance of such theory, so on a tree-level.
+We remind readers here that the scale-invariance (so no dimensionful parameters and no mass or energy scales) of the action is a necessary condition for classical conformal invariance of such theory, so on a tree-level.
 Now, we also understand how this works at the loop levels, if the theory is very special like UV-finite, so not possessing any divergences.
-Since we want to have a conformal symmetry preserved also on the quantum level, then it seems that the necessary condition is to have it also on the classical level at the first place.
+Since we want to have a conformal symmetry preserved also on the quantum level, then it seems that the necessary condition is to have it also on the classical level in the first place.

-For the moment, here we have considered theories without conformal compensator (dilaton).
+For the moment, here we have considered theories without conformal compensators (dilatons).
 However, if we include it in the construction of the action, then we may not have any dimensionful coupling or parameter in the theory.
-This would be a good news, since this is the first step towards conformality.
-But then during the construction of the effective action we can use various combination of operators containing this dilaton field, like in the denominators, in form-factors, in logarithms etc. We remind here that the dilaton carries an energy dimension.
-So, again in this situation, the form of the effective action is not much constrained, because how to constrain the dilaton which plays the role of the energy compensator?
+This would be good news, since this is the first step towards conformality.
+However, then during the construction of the effective action, we can use various combinations of operators containing this dilaton field, like in the denominators, in form-factors, in logarithms, etc. We remind readers here that the dilaton carries an energy dimension.
+Thus, again in this situation, the form of the effective action is not very constrained because how can the dilaton which plays the role of the energy compensator be constrained?
 We are back to the same case of a theory with dimensionful couplings!